python-discord/code-jam-4/README.md

 Flamboyant Flamingos jam project.

 * UK-based team
-* This text editor is your worst enemy.
+* This paint tool is your worst enemy.

 ## Description